Gamma radiation - We guarantee workflows that are gentle on the product

 - Residue-free sterilisation

-Our plant is a carton system or dead box system in contrast to the widely available pallet systems.
+Our plant is a carton system or tote box system in contrast to the widely available pallet systems.

 This allows us to offer our customers maximum flexibility and cost efficiency as both individual cartons and pallets can be delivered to BBF and irradiated by us.

 Our plant is perpetually inspected by the FDA and monitored by the responsible regional council.
 We have a GMP certificate and a GMP production permit.
 All product relevant processes of the plant have been validated according to the ISO 11137 standard.